 - Generally more cost-effective for large-scale deployments

-- SaaS Platforms (Managed PaaS Solutions)some text
+- SaaS Platforms (Managed PaaS Solutions)

 - Similar to Heroku's managed approach